-While doing research for this post and looking at Arbonne protein powder reviews online, I had some reservations.
+While doing research for this article and looking at Arbonne protein powder reviews online, I had some reservations.
 I’m friends with people who sell it, and they’re generally very passionate about Arbonne’s shakes and other products.
 And I sell a plant-based protein powder of my own, so this opens the door for some potential bias.

 So first off, let me say I’ve always thought of Arbonne as a good company.